-Gerhard Wolf was born on August 12, 1896, in Dresden, where he attended the Vizthumsche Gymnasium and passed with the examination in October 1915.
+Gerhard Wolf was born on August 12, 1896, in Dresden, where he attended the Vizthumsche Gymnasium and passed the examination in October 1915.
 On November 1, 1915, he joined the army as a flag junior, was promoted to lieutenant in October 1917, and received several awards.

-Discharged from the military in 1920, Wolf studied from 1919 to 1924 in Heidelberg, Munich and Berlin Art history, philosophy and literature (among others with the professors Friedrich Gundolf, Heinrich Rickert, Ludwig Curtius, Fritz Strich, Ernst Troeltsch, and Eduard Spranger) and political science and national economics (among others with the professors Emil Lederer, Eberhard Gothein, Edgar Salin, Thoma, and Alfred Weber).
+Discharged from the military in 1920, Wolf studied from 1919 to 1924 in Heidelberg, Munich, and Berlin Art history, philosophy, and literature (among others with the professors Friedrich Gundolf, Heinrich Rickert, Ludwig Curtius, Fritz Strich, Ernst Troeltsch, and Eduard Spranger) and political science and national economics (among others with the professors Emil Lederer, Eberhard Gothein, Edgar Salin, Thoma, and Alfred Weber).
 In August 1924, he was awarded a doctorate in political science in Heidelberg (examiners: Salin, Thoma, and Weber).
 Diplomatic Passport Gerhard Wolf

 From 1925 to 1927, he studied languages in Geneva, Paris, and Cambridge.
-During his studies in Heidelberg Wolf made friendship among others with the Swiss philosopher Paul Lips and Rudolf Rahn (German Ambassador to Italy since the foundation of the Republic of Salò) and linked Contacts to followers of Stefan Georges (under professors Gundolf and Salin), which he also cultivated during the war (Percy Gothein) and after 1945 (Salin, Rudolf Boehringer).
+During his studies in Heidelberg Wolf made friendships among others with the Swiss philosopher Paul Lips and Rudolf Rahn (German Ambassador to Italy since the foundation of the Republic of Salò) and linked Contacts to followers of Stefan Georges (under professors Gundolf and Salin), which he also cultivated during the war (Percy Gothein) and after 1945 (Salin, Rudolf Boehringer).

 In May 1927, Wolf joined the Foreign Service and worked from 1927 until 1928 as secretary to Foreign Minister Stresemann.
 He was a co-founder and member of the democratic club “Quiriten.”
 In 1930 Wolf laid the diplomatic-consular examination and was sent to the Embassy in Warsaw, transferred to the Embassy to the Holy See in 1933.
 Also, in 1933.
 He married Hildegard Wolf, née Wolff; in 1935, their daughter Veronica was born.